Georgiy Gongadze: Arrest and trial of three former policemen and death of Kravchenko

 In April or May 2005, Piskun released more details of the ongoing investigation.
 He told the press that after Gongadze was murdered, a second group disinterred him and re-buried him where he was eventually found, in the constituency of Socialist Party leader Oleksandr Moroz.
 According to Piskun, the aim was to undermine the government (led by Viktor Yushchenko when he was still Prime Minister).
 The second group was part of or allied with the United Social Democratic Party of Ukraine (SDPUo), a pro-oligarch party which had been hit hard by Yushchenko's crackdown on corruption and therefore wanted to see his government toppled.
 According to the journal Ukraina Moloda (14 April 2005), the SDPUo moved Gongadze's body to discredit President Leonid Kuchma and force early elections, which could have led to party leader Viktor Medvedchuk succeeding Kuchma.

-The trial against three former policemen charged with the killing of Gongadze began on 9 January 2006.
+The trial against three former policemen, Valeriy Kostenko, Mykola Protasov and Oleksandr Popovych, who had been charged with the killing of Gongadze, began on 9 January 2006.
 The other main suspect, ex-police officer, Oleksiy Pukach was believed to have fled abroad and therefore charged but not on trial.
 No-one had been charged for ordering the murder.
 On the day the trial started Gongadze's widow, Myroslava Gongadze commented on the fact that government officials had yet to be punished for organising Gongadze's murder, saying, "They are known and they should be punished, just the same as those who will be sitting in the dock today".

 In mid-March 2008, the three former police officers were sentenced to prison for the murder of Gongadze.
 Mykola Protasov was given a sentence of 13 years, while Valeriy Kostenko and Oleksandr Popovych were each handed 12-year terms.
 But so far the investigations have failed to show who ordered the murder.